dhoerl/PhotoScrollerNetwork/README.txt

 PhotoScollerNetwork Target: FAST AND EFFICIENT TILING

 Fear not!
 Now you have PhotoScrollerNetwork to the rescue!
-Not only does this project solve the problem of how to get those 800 tiles in an efficient and elegant manner, but it also shows you how to fetch images from the network using Concurrent NSOperations, then efficiently decode and re-format them for rapid display by the CATiledLayer.
+Not only does this project solve the problem of using a single image in an efficient and elegant manner, but it also shows you how to fetch images from the network using Concurrent NSOperations, and then how to efficiently decode and re-format them for rapid display by the CATiledLayer.
 I challenge anyone to make this faster!

 Process: